The Difference Between Voles and Moles

 Ground moles are active day and night, more commonly in spring and summer after a rainstorm.
-Despite the common misconception that moles hibernate, during colder months, they dig their tunnels further from the ground to avoid frozen soil.
+Despite the common misconception that moles hibernate, they dig their tunnels further from the ground to avoid frozen soil during colder months.

 When are voles most active?

 Similar to moles, voles are active at all times of the year, day and night.
-Instead of hibernating, they commonly forage under the snow, which is why you won’t notice any damage until spring when the snow has melted.
+However, instead of hibernating, they commonly forage under the snow, which is why you won't notice any damage until spring when the snow has melted.